setheshraghi/vera4cast-example/forecast_code/README.md

 Make sure that the `run_forecast` in the forecast_code directory contains all the code needed to generate your forecast and submit it to the Challenge (read targets, fit model, generate forecast, submit etc.).

-Note: if you move this file or want to use a script that is stored elsewhere in the repository make sure you change the paths in the yaml.
+Note: if you move this file or want to use a script that is stored elsewhere in the repository make sure you change the paths in the `submit_forecast.yaml`.

 ### 4.2 Enable Actions

-In Github go to your repository and navigate to the ACTIONS tab and make sure they are enabled.
+In Github, go to your repository and navigate to the ACTIONS tab and make sure they are enabled.
 If they're not go to Settings \> Actions \> General and check the Allow actions and reusable workflows.

 ### 4.3 Test the Action